Comprehensive Large Group Health Insurance Solutions for Businesses

 3. Location: Health care costs vary across different geographic regions, which affects insurance premiums.

-4. Plan Design: More comprehensive plans with lower deductibles, copays, and out-of-pocket maximums will have higher premiums.
+4. Plan Design: More comprehensive programs with lower deductibles, copays, and out-of-pocket maximums will have higher premiums.

 5. Coverage Options: Adding dental, vision, or other supplemental coverage increases the overall cost.